KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

 It is composed by two areas: **Detail** and **Documents management**.
 The details tab let you set all properties of you schedulation.
 Indeed here you decide its name, description and timing.
-A schedulation can be made in a choosen date and time if you choose **Single Execution** as type.
+A schedulation can be made in a chosen date and time if you choose **Single Execution** as type.
-Otherwise it can be realised for fixed periods or start on a fixed event.
+Otherwise it can be realized for fixed periods or start on a fixed event.

 You can decide it, by choosing the schedulation type.